Conqueror-Site-Builder/stylelint-config-conqueror-scss/README.md

   Sorts **over 400 properties** for enhanced clarity and maintainability.

   > Properties are logically grouped and separated by a space.
+  > A space between groups will only appear if the group
+  > has 3 or more properties.

 - [`stylelint-plugin-defensive-css`](https://github.com/yuschick/stylelint-plugin-defensive-css):
   Enforcing defensive **CSS** best practices.